-George Hack, PhD
+George Hack, PhD, MEd

-At the University of Florida, Dr. Hack has served in various roles, working in the Institute of Food and Agricultural Sciences as a coordinator of extension education programs, teaching graduate and undergraduate technology courses in the College of Education, and most recently as Assistant Director for Instruction and Information systems in the Health Science Center Libraries.
-He has also collaborated on the Compendium for Children’s Health with a team of international physicians, setting up an online environment for Pediatricians to receive instruction in Community Pediatrics.
+At the University of Florida, Dr. Hack has served in various roles, working in the Institute of Food and Agricultural Sciences as a coordinator of extension nutrition education programs, teaching graduate and undergraduate technology courses in the College of Education, and as assistant director for instruction and information systems in the Health Science Center Libraries.
+He has also collaborated on the Compendium for Children’s Health with a team of international physicians, setting up an online environment for pediatricians to receive instruction in Community Pediatrics.

 Dr. Hack’s research interests include human-computer interactions in learning as well as pedagogy influenced by situated and grounded learning theories.
 In addition, he has served ten years in the military, with four years of active duty in the Marine Corps.